d9pouces/Moneta/doc/source/configuration.rst

   EOF
   touch /var/backups/moneta/backup_db.sql.gz
   crontab -e
+  MAILTO=admin@moneta.example.org
   0 1 * * * /home/moneta/.virtualenvs/moneta/bin/moneta-manage clearsessions
   0 2 * * * logrotate -f /home/moneta/.virtualenvs/moneta/etc/moneta/backup_db.conf

-Backup of the user-created files can be done with rsync:
+Backup of the user-created files can be done with rsync, with a full backup each month:
+If you have a lot of files to backup, beware of the available disk place!

 .. code-block:: bash